POLICY

 The geographic requirements specified above do not apply to the following telehealth services:

-- Home dialysis monthly ESRD-related clinical assessment services furnished on or after January 1, 2019, at a hospital-based or critical access hospital-based renal dialysis center, a renal dialysis facility, or the home; and
+- Home dialysis monthly ESRD-related clinical assessment services furnished on or after January 1, 2019, at an originating site described in paragraphs (b)(3)(vi), (ix) or (x) of this section, in accordance with section 1881(b)(3)(B) of the Act; and

 - Services furnished on or after January 1, 2019, for purposes of diagnosis, evaluation, or treatment of symptoms of an acute stroke.